cheshire-cat-ai/docs/mkdocs/index.md

 ## Try it out now!

 We have a Discord server, and we use the Cat as our assistant to provide support.
-You can give the Cat a try by connecting to the [:fontawesome-brands-discord: Discord Server](https://discord.com/channels/1092359754917089350/1092360285056159814), mentioning `@Cheshire Cat AI` while asking something about the documentation, such as "How can I enhance the Cat?"
+You can give the Cat a try by connecting to the [:fontawesome-brands-discord: Discord Server](https://discord.com/channels/1092359754917089350/1092360285056159814), mentioning `@Cheshire Cat AI` while asking something about the documentation, such as "Can I extend the Cat with plugins?"

 _if you're curious about how it's implemented, check out the [Discord use case](use-cases/discord-bot.md)_